Max Verstappen: 2016: Youngest Grand Prix winner

 During the Belgian Grand Prix, Verstappen collided with Räikkönen at the first corner, pushed Vettel, Räikkönen and Pérez wide at Les Combes, and aggressively blocked Räikkönen on the Kemmel straight.
-Verstappen was criticised for his driving, with Räikkönen saying that he was "going to cause a huge accident sooner or later."
-Christian Horner noted that the driving was "on the edge", and that Verstappen will "look at it and learn for future races."
+Verstappen was criticised for his driving, with Räikkönen saying that he was "going to cause a huge accident sooner or later".
+Christian Horner noted that the driving was "on the edge", and that Verstappen will "look at it and learn for future races".
 In September, Formula One director Charlie Whiting called in Verstappen for a discussion, and later gave him a 'gentle warning' due to his aggressive driving.
-However, in October, drivers' concerns about Verstappen's defensive tactics led the FIA to disallow moving under braking.
+In October, drivers' concerns about Verstappen's defensive tactics led the FIA to disallow moving under braking.

 At the 2016 Brazilian Grand Prix, Verstappen qualified fourth.
 In a rain affected race, he almost hit the barrier after he slid on the main straight due to a loss of traction, causing oversteer.
 After an additional tyre change from intermediates back to rain tyres, he ran in 16th place with just 15 laps remaining.
 Verstappen then made several overtakes in quick succession during the closing laps to eventually finish on the podium in third place.
 He received considerable praise for his performance: rival team Mercedes' team principal, Toto Wolff, labelled it "The Verstappen Show", and described Verstappen's drive as "physics..being redefined".
 However, Verstappen came under criticism from four-time world champion Sebastian Vettel, who stated that Verstappen had pushed him off the track at the Junção corner late in the race.
 The race stewards did not share Vettel's view and decided that no reprimand was warranted.